ARM-software/mango/README.md

       ...
       return True/False
   ```
   Early stopping is one of Mango's important features that allow to early terminate the current parallel search based on the custom user-designed criteria, such as the total optimization time spent, current validation accuracy achieved, or improvements in the past few iterations.
 For usage see early stopping examples [notebook](https://github.com/ARM-software/mango/blob/master/examples/EarlyStopping.ipynb).

+- initial_custom: A list of initial evaluation points to warm up the optimizer instead of random sampling.
+For example, for a search space with two parameters `x1` and `x2` the input could be:   `[{'x1': 10, 'x2': -5}, {'x1': 0, 'x2': 10}]`.
+This allows the user to customize the initial evaluation points and therefore guide the optimization process.
+If this option is given then `initial_random` is ignored.

 The default configuration parameters can be modified, as shown below.
 Only the parameters whose values need to adjusted can be passed as the dictionary.